awesomeeng/awesome-config/docs/Introducing.md

  - **No External Dependencies**.
 AwesomeConfig is written and maintained by The Awesome Engineering Company and has no dependency that was not written by us.
 This means consistency of code throughout the product and that we have zero dependencies that were not written inhouse.
 This means safer code for you and your product.

  - **Free and Open**.
-AwesomeConfig is released under the MIT licenes and complete free to use and modify.
+AwesomeConfig is released under the MIT licene and complete free to use and modify.

 ## Getting Started